-1. Be Authentic
+1. Be authentic.

 Be yourself.
 Don’t try to be cool.
 Don’t try to act just like a teenager or use all the same slang they use.
 Students have a built-in poser detector.
 They can spot a fake a mile away.

-We have also met the 20-year-old youth pastor who tries way too hard to be a hipster.
+We’ve all met the 40-year-old youth minister who tries way too hard to be “hip.”
+Don’t be that guy.
+We’ve also met the 20-year-old youth pastor who tries way too hard to be a hipster.
 Again, don’t be that guy.

 Teenagers want to know: Do you really care about them?
 Do you really have an authentic relationship with Jesus?
 Do you really practice what you preach?

-2. Be Interactive
+2. Be interactive.

+How are you involving the audience?
 Take a poll by raising hands.
-Ask them to shout answers to a question.
+Ask kids to shout answers to a question.
 Pull a few people up on the stage for a visual illustration.
 Ask the audience to stand, sit, jump, close their eyes, look at something, make a noise, act something out, play a game, dance …

-3. Tell Stories
+3. Tell stories.